Volunteering taught me how to care for patients during cancer treatment

 When I volunteered at the Endoscopy Center in MD Anderson’s Main Building, I helped prepare exam rooms and provided support to staff as needed.
 Even though I didn’t work directly with patients, my responsibilities allowed nurses to spend more time with them.

-Now I volunteer twice a week at MD Anderson in Bay Area.
+Now I volunteer twice a week at the MD Anderson location near my home -- MD Anderson League City.
 The move not only shortened my commute to just 10 minutes, but it’s also allowed me to interact with patients.

 Understanding the big impact of small gestures

-Because MD Anderson in Bay Area is much smaller than the Texas Medical Center Campus, I frequently see the same patients every week and engage them in conversation.
+Because MD Anderson League City is much smaller than the Texas Medical Center Campus, I frequently see the same patients every week and engage them in conversation.
 They seem to appreciate having someone take their mind off treatment, if only for a moment.
 And watching their courage as they fight cancer inspires me.

 Volunteering has helped me realize that it doesn’t take a lot of effort to make a difference in a cancer patient’s life.
 Something as simple as offering a hot cup of coffee, a cold cup of water or a warm blanket can be enough to remind patients that they’re not facing this fight alone.
 Even if our only interaction is an exchanged smile, I feel I’ve accomplished something that day.